We Were Mates

 WE WERE MATES won the Tim Borthwick memorial prize in the 2019 Bronze swagman awards and is published in the 48th Edition of the Bronze Swagman Book of Verse 2019.

-The poem imagines the story of an old man looking back over the hardships of a long life and the many twists of fate that accompanied it…
+The poem imagines the story of an old man in a nursing home looking back over the many hardships of a long life and the greatest regret of his long life.

 I am old and frail and far from home